 Why Kid-Friendly Tours Are a Must in Rome

-Favorite Kid-Friendly Tours in Rome
+Favorite Kid-Friendly Rome Tours

 Adventurous Tastes is reader supported.
 I’ve included affiliate links in this post and may receive commissions for purchases made through links.

-Where to Stay in Rome with Kids
+Where to Stay During Your Rome Family Vacation

 Choosing the right neighborhood can enhance your family’s Roman holiday.
 Here are some family-friendly areas with accommodation options to suit different budgets: